Privacy Policy

 • Clients may withdraw consent at any time by contacting their accounting firm or through the client portal.
 Withdrawal does not affect the legality of processing performed before withdrawal.

-• Note: Certain data must be retained regardless of consent withdrawal to comply with CRA record-keeping requirements
+• Note: Certain data must be retained regardless of consent withdrawal to comply with IRS record-keeping requirements (typically 3 years general, 6 years for substantial understatement, 7 years for bad debt / worthless securities) and CRA record-keeping requirements (6 years from the end of the tax year)

 5. Limiting Collection

 We collect only the personal information that is necessary for the purposes identified in Section 3.
 We do not collect information indiscriminately.
-SIN and Business Number are collected solely because they are required by law for tax filing with the Canada Revenue Agency.
+SSN, EIN, SIN, and BN are collected solely because they are required by law for tax filing — with the Internal Revenue Service (IRS) for US clients and the Canada Revenue Agency (CRA) for Canadian clients.

 6. Limiting Use, Disclosure, and Retention